prrvchr/eMailerOOo/README.md

 ![smtpMailerOOo screenshot 1](smtpMailerOOo-1.png)

-The mail merge wizard loading should appear:
+The datasource load for the **Email merging** wizard should appear:

 ![smtpMailerOOo screenshot 2](smtpMailerOOo-2.png)